-- Add the velouté to the wine, bring to a boil, then lower heat to a simmer and reduce for about 5 minutes or until the total volume has reduced by about a cup.
+- Add the fish velouté to the wine, bring to a boil, then lower heat to a simmer and reduce for about 5 minutes, or until the total volume has reduced by about 1 cup.

-- Stir the warm cream into the velouté and bring it back to a simmer for just a moment.
+- Stir the warm cream into the wine mixture and bring it back to a simmer for just a moment.

-- Stir in the butter, season to taste with Kosher salt and white pepper and just a dash of lemon juice.
+- Stir in the butter, season to taste with Kosher salt and white pepper, and add just a dash of lemon juice.
 Strain through cheesecloth and serve right away.

 |Nutritional Guidelines (per serving)|